cube-drone/blog2025/hugosite/content/posts/2024/iced_tea_man/index.md

 draft = false
 categories = ["food"]
-tags = ["iced tea", "lemons", "punch", "guy fieri", "spit take"]
+tags = ["iced tea", "lemons", "punch", "guy fieri", "spit take"] description = "I just have a lot of opinions about exactly how to make perfect iced tea and I want to share them with you."
 +++

 _I'm a capable bartender, but almost all of that knowledge has instead found its way into my true vice: a potent homemade iced tea lemonade that I can drink gallons of._